pantrypoints/sp/content/en/superphysics/principles/chapter-07/section-06.md

 ---

-This will explain the classification of Lamarck
+This will explain the classification of Lamarck.

+It will also explain why some Elemental have animals shapes, such as half-human, half-horse or elk.

 {{< i s="/photos/bio/peacock.jpg" a="Peacock" c="" >}}